 At this time I am only able to offer blurbs for developmental editing projects.
 If you have scheduled a developmental edit with me and would like to add a blurb, just let me know and I will craft a highly professional blurb to use on the back cover as well as wherever you sell your book.
 My fee for this service is $45 and the blurb will be returned along with the developmental edit.

 Will you edit my manuscript in sections, over a period of weeks or months, as I have it ready?

 Unfortunately, I am not able to accept editing projects in separate pieces.
 In order to provide a quality edit, I require the entire project at once.
 I often find myself going back to earlier portions of a book to change a recommendation or delete/add one entirely, based on what I find later on in a book.
 Also, it’s extremely difficult to notice issues when you’re reading a book in parts, separated by many days.
-If a character name is “Riker” in chapter one, and then “Rider” in chapter 14, your editor is much less likely to notice the name change AND the chapter heading format change (“one” to “14”) if five weeks have passed since reading chapter one.
+If a character name is “Riker” in chapter one, and then “Rider” in chapter 14, your editor is much less likely to notice the name change AND the chapter heading format change (numbers sometimes and spelled out other times) if five weeks have passed since reading chapter one.
 It’s also very difficult to schedule other editing projects around small pieces taking up two days every week for over a month.
 Any way you look at it, editing in chunks and pieces spread over many weeks is ineffective at best, and a complete disservice to you, the author, at worst.
 I pride myself in providing quality editing for my clients, so I do not accept partial manuscripts.